 When you have completed ENSA, you will have gained the practical experience you need to prepare for the CCNA certification exam.
 You will also have the skills required for associate-level roles in the Information and Communication Technologies (ICT) industry.

 Windows Azure is Microsoft’s application platform for the public cloud.
 Infrastructure as a Service (IaaS) offers a powerful way to take advantage of the benefits of cloud computing by allowing the provisioning of infrastructure resources such as virtual machines, networks, and storage.
 Students will learn how to access Azure and implement Active Directory Domain Services using virtual machines and networks.
 Students will develop hybrid services connecting on-premise domains with the domains they have developed in Azure.

 This course introduces students to VMware installation, configuration, and management.
 Students will learn to configure and manage ESXi networking and storage, use vCenter Server to monitor resource usage, scale the vSphere virtual interface, and manage changes to the vSphere environment.

 This course introduces students to network security principles that affect physical network resources and cloud-based resources.

-During the Industry Externship, the student will work in an IT position with a cooperating employer.
+During the Industry work-based activity, the student will work in an IT position with a cooperating employer.
 Learning objectives are established which provides an opportunity for the student to apply the skills learned in previous courses.
 The student finishing an approved capstone project may also complete this course.